 The taxi ride was a short hop from the station, past grimy slummy buildings, and finishing at a nondescript hotel on a busy main road.
 We had no Hungarian money, so Waddy paid the driver in the smallest Euro note we had on hand.
-The taxi driver probably took his wife out for a three course meal with wine, with what we handed over.
+With what we handed over the taxi driver probably took his wife out for a three course meal complete with wine.

 We trundled our suitcases into an equally nondescript hotel lobby.
 One lone young man sat behind the counter in semi-darkness.
 He booked us in without much interest.

 “Do you have any tourist brochures?”
 I asked.
 Waddy laughs at me for gathering up brochures.
 But we needed ideas on what to do in town.